 I mean, to ask them to quit being a left-wing cuckoo just because there's a pandemic may be beyond their genetic capabilities.

-But there's a second thing going on, which I didn't understand for well.
+But there's a second thing going on, which I didn't understand for a while.

 I think you'll find it interesting because you know him so well.